EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 This folder contains *Page Objects* files.
 You can see more details about *page objects* further in this documentation.

 ## /old_tests
 As the name suggests, this folder contains the old tests.
+The tests inside are separated in Fiscal Year and Quarter.

 *PS: A test is considered old not by the date we create them, but when we don't need to run it anymore.*